 The reason we do this in addition to WCAs is that both have their weaknesses and are incomplete.
 As noted above, WCAs are capped at 180 days so you won’t see conversions prior to 180 days ago.
 Email Custom Audiences help fill in that gap.

 The big issue with email Custom Audiences, though, is that the email used to convert must match up to an email address attached to a Facebook profile.
 That happens about 50% of the time on average.

 The result is that you should have just about all conversions covered during the past 180 days, but about half of them prior to that period.

 3) Find the Overlap With Fans in Power Editor

 This is the fun part!

-Create an ad set within Power Editor.
+Create an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. within Power Editor.
 We’re not actually going to run this ad set, it’s just for research purposes.
 So I call mine “test.”

 Next, edit your audience.
 Within “Connections” at the bottom, focus only on those connected to your Facebook page.
 Remove all country filtering (by default, Facebook will attempt to filter by your home country).
 Change the age minimum to 13.